 A road trip by car is in itself a memorable travel experience.
 Most of the time, it is not so much the destination that matters, but the organisation of the trip itself (possibly months before), the moments one lives while crossing a place bit by bit, and the images that one sees throughout the journey until the car engine is switched off.

 Even if you consider yourself an experienced driver at the wheel, a road trip is an entirely different story.
 When it does not involve many days on the road, the trip’s organisation should be even more meticulous.
 Of course, unexpected events always happen, especially when travelling to other countries.
 But even these are part of the experience, and one must be prepared to meet them on the way.
-See below our best tips and most common mistakes that you should avoid on a car trip.
+See below our best tips for organising a road trip and the most common mistakes that you should avoid.

 1. First stop at the service engineer